kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/databaseaccessrequest.md

 ## DatabaseAccessRequest Status

 `status` shows the status of the DatabaseAccessRequest.
-It is maintained by Vault operator.
+It is maintained by KubeVault operator.
 It contains following fields:

 - `secret` : Specifies the name of the secret containing database credential.